trstewart-max/DSC106-visualization-project/README.md

 ## Overview

-As someone who takes fitness and meal budgeting seriously, I wanted to investigate which grocery stores provide the most protein for the money without relying entirely on lower-quality foods.
+As someone who takes fitness and meal budgeting seriously, I wanted to investigate which grocery stores provide the most protein for the money while still accounting for food quality and processing.

 I compared Target, Walmart, and Whole Foods using protein per dollar as the primary metric while accounting for different levels of food processing.